 - Issuance of a traffic ticket: A traffic ticket issued to the negligent driver by a police officer can be a key piece of evidence to prove reckless behavior prior to the crash.

-- Distracted driving: If the other driver was eating, using a smartphone, or talking to passengers, they may not have had their full attention on the road.
+- Distracted driving: If the other driver was eating, using a smartphone, or talking to passengers, they might not have had their full attention on the road.

-- Driving under the influence: Even if the other driver did not violate New York’s DUI laws with a blood alcohol content (BAC) of .08% or higher, your lawyer can argue that drugs or alcohol played a factor in the crash.
+- Driving under the influence: Even if the other driver did not violate New York’s DUI laws with a blood alcohol content (BAC) of .08% or higher, your lawyer can argue that drugs or alcohol contributed to the accident.